 The analysis presented in this study by ACC describes the significant and extensive contributions of polyurethanes to the U.S. economy.
 The economic impact of the industries that manufacture and use polyurethanes is also significant.
-More than one million American jobs are in the industries that use polyurethanes materials and products.
+Industries that use polyurethanes employ millions.
 Beyond the direct economic contributions of the polyurethanes and downstream industries, the use of polyurethanes benefits society in many ways.
 While polyurethanes materials and products may not always be obvious, their use is essential to many of the end-use products in which they are found.
 Polyurethanes provide very specific benefits that increase safety, efficiency, and convenience.
-For more information and stories about the benefits of polyurethanes, visit www.incrediblepolyurethane.com
+For more information and stories about the benefits of polyurethanes, www.incrediblepolyurethane.com

-Appendix 1 - Foam Product Manufacturing
+Appendix 1 - Urethane Foam Product Manufacturing (2022)